Aleph-Alpha/intelligence-layer-sdk/README.md

 docker run -p 3000:3000 ghcr.io/aleph-alpha/intelligence-layer-log-viewer:main
 ```

-Finally, visit `http://localhost:3000`, where you can upload a debug log to interact with the data.
+Finally, visit `http://localhost:3000`, where you can upload a trace to interact with the data.

 ## References